qin-guan/portfolio/seats.md

 As a student, I find that I'm always searching around the country for places to sit down and do work, or use my laptop.

+Why spend money at Starbucks for an average drink when you can get bubble tea and chill at a place that's free?

-Here's a compilation of some of them =)
+Anyways, here's a compilation of some of them =)

 ## Fairmont, Raffles City